Gaumukh Tapovan Trek:

-Access to Tapovan trek base (Gangotri, 250 Km from Dehradun):
+Access to trek base Gangotri (250 Km from Dehradun):

 Depending upon the number of trekkers we may arrange a car pickup from Dehradun to Gangotri and back.
 This will get equally divided amongst the trekkers opting.
 You pay directly to the driver.
-At present a Tata Sumo/Maxx type vehicles charge ₹ 8000 for drop from Dehradun to Gangotri.
-This can accommodate 5-7 persons.
-Similarly Gangotri to Bhatwari is ₹ 3000 and another ₹ 5000 from Bhatwari to Dehradun by Tata Sumo.
+At present a Tata Sumo/Bolero type vehicles charge ₹ 8000 for drop from Dehradun to Gangotri.
+This can accommodate 5-8 persons.

 Alternatively if you wish to reach Gangotri on your own by public transportation then: